bvr/bvr.github.io/_posts/2010-09-20-log-log4perl-multiple-processes.md

 ---
 layout: post
 title: Log::Log4perl in multiple processes
+perex: >
+    I am using <code>Log::Log4perl</code> to produce logs from my perl fastcgi applications.
+    There is typically several same processes writing into same log.
+I was wondering if it is possible to lose some messages this way.
-category:
+category: perl
+tags:
     - perl
     - Log::Log4perl
+    - Log::Dispatch::File::Locked
 ---
-I am using `Log::Log4perl` to produce logs from my perl fastcgi applications.
-There is typically several same processes writing into same log.
-I was wondering if it is possible to lose some messages this way.

 So I made a simple test - the code went into `log_test.pl`.

 {% highlight perl %}